serenology/Home_Sales/README.md

 ## Credit

-All code was written by Seren Frazin with assistance from ChatGPT and course-proved materials.
+All code was written by Seren Frazin with assistance from ChatGPT and course-provided materials.